Fahrj/reverse-ssh/Readme.md

-        -s, Shell to spawn for incoming connections, e.g. /bin/bash; (default: /bin/bash) for windows this can only be used to give a path to 'ssh-shellhost.exe' to enhance pre-Windows10 shells (e.g. '-s ssh-shellhost.exe' if in same directory) -v, Emit log output
+        -s, Shell to spawn for incoming connections, e.g. /bin/bash; (default: /bin/bash) for windows this can only be used to give a path to 'ssh-shellhost.exe' to enhance pre-Windows10 shells (e.g. '-s ssh-shellhost.exe' if in same directory) -N, Deny all incoming shell/exec/subsystem and local port forwarding requests (if only remote port forwarding is needed, e.g. when catching reverse connections) -v, Emit log output

 <target>